radiantearth/stac-spec/best-practices.md

 This document makes a number of recommendations for creating real world SpatioTemporal Asset Catalogs.
 None of them are required to meet the core specification, but following these practices will make life easier for client tooling and for users.
-They come about from practical experience of implementors and introduce a bit more 'constraint' for those who are creating new catalogs or new tools to work with STAC.
+They come about from practical experience of implementors and introduce a bit more 'constraint' for those who are putting their data into STAC or creating new tools to work with STAC.

 While the current goal of the core is to remain quite flexible and simple to meet a wide variety of use cases, in time some of these may evolve to become part of the core specification.